-There are two types of classifiers supported in this specification.
-An Application Manager MUST use either the Classifier or Extended Classifier objects in accordance with Section 6.1.5.
+There are three types of classifiers supported in this specification.
+An Application Manager MUST use either the Classifier, Extended Classifier, or IPv6 Classifier objects in accordance with Section 6.1.5.

 The Classifier object specifies the packet matching rules associated with a Gate.
-As defined in sections 6.4.3.1 and 6.4.3.2, multiple Classifier objects may be included in the Gate-Set to allow for complex classifier rules.
+As defined in Sections 6.4.3.1 and 6.4.3.2, for Unicast Gates multiple Classifier objects may be included in the Gate-Set to allow for complex classifier rules.
 When an AM is using Classifier objects, at least one Classifier MUST be provided by the PDP in all Gate-Set messages.
-More than one Classifier is allowed.
+More than one Classifier is allowed for Unicast Gates.
+Only one classifier is required to be supported for Multicast Gates.
 Unlike DOCSIS DSx signaling, Classifiers have no identifier and have no explicit add, change, or remove operations.
-The entire set of Classifiers present in a Gate-Set message replaces the entire set of classifiers for the existing Gate.
-Equivalence of Classifiers is determined by comparing all fields within the Classifier.
+The entire set of Classifiers present in a Gate-Set message replaces the entire set of classifiers is determined by comparing all fields within the Classifier.
 Classifiers may be provided in any order.